 Voluntary contributions under Tier-I qualify for deduction under applicable sections of Income Tax Act, 1961 [please refer relevant provisions and rules].

+I hereby declare that I am the bona fide subscriber of NPS and the contribution being paid for this transaction for Tier Il is from my own Bank account and through my legitimate source of funds.